 And You Thought It Would Fail: Beatrix Potter at first had absolutely no luck finding an editor who liked The Tale of Peter Rabbit.
 Eventually, she used her family's wealth to publish it privately, and after some moderate success on this limited distribution, an editor was convinced that it would sell and, well, it certainly did.

-Germans Love David Hasselhoff: Peter Rabbit is a lot more popular in the United States then the United Kingdom which is the native country for the character.
-Heck most of the animated adaptations of the book were actually from American animation companies over the past couple of decades.
-While only two were made in Britian which was the native country of the character.
+Germans Love David Hasselhoff: Peter Rabbit is a lot more popular in the United States than in the United Kingdom which is the native country for the character.
+Heck, most of the animated adaptations of the book were actually from American animation companies over the past couple of decades, while only two were made in Britain.

-I Am Not Shazam: Most people (Especially American readers) would refer to the Peter Rabbit story and the character himself as "Peter Cottontail".
-This can get more confusing around the spring season and when it's close to Easter where most people when they hear the song "Here Comes Peter Cottontail" they thought it was about Peter Rabbit when it's actually about the titular character from a Rankin Bass Easter Special of the same name.
+I Am Not Shazam: Most people (especially American readers) would refer to the Peter Rabbit story and the character himself as "Peter Cottontail".
+This can get more confusing around the spring season and when it's close to Easter.
+When most people hear the song "Here Comes Peter Cottontail", they think it is about Peter Rabbit when it's actually about the titular character from a Rankin Bass Easter Special of the same name.

-Tear Jerker: In the HBO Family series "Storybook Musicals" which adapted the Peter Rabbit story.
-Features one song sang only by Peter when he's all alone and realizes that he can't find his way back home while trapped in Mr Mcgregor's garden.
+Tear Jerker: The HBO Family series "Storybook Musicals" has an episode that adapted the Peter Rabbit story.
+Most notable is the one song sung only by Peter when he's all alone and realizes that he can't find his way back home while trapped in Mr. McGregor's garden.

 The Woobie: Peter.
 He loses his good clothes and spends most of the story in tears or running for his life.
 By the time The Tale of Benjamin Bunny comes around, he's gone from a cheeky adventurer to a nervous wreck.
 He manages to earn his happy ending, though, since he grows up to be a successful cabbage farmer and Cool Uncle to Flopsy's children.